-Name of director and company in which interests are held Shareholdings registered in name of director Shareholdings in which directors are deemed to have an interest The Company At beginning At end At beginning At end - Vicplas International Ltd of year of year of year of year (Ordinary shares) 11 Robert Gaines-Cooper(1) 10,600,000 10,849,400 285,852,441 280,852,441
+Name of directors and company in which interests are held Shareholding in name o Shareholdings in which directors are deemed to have an interest The Company At beginning At end At beginning At end Vicplas International Ltd of year of year of year of year (Ordinary shares) Robert Gaines-Cooper (1) 10,849,400 18,854,200 280,852,441 280,852,441

-Venner Capital S.A. ("Venner") is owned by the Bird Island Trust, a fully discretionary trust under Liechtenstein law, the trustee of which is CTX Treuhand AG, a trust company based in Liechtenstein.
-Mr. Robert Gaines-Cooper is presently the sole beneficiary and protector under the trust.
+(1) Venner Capital S.A. ("Venner") is owned by the Bird Island Trust, a fully discretionary trust under Liechtenstein law, the trustee of which is CTX Treuhand AG, a trust company based in Liechtenstein.
+Mr. Robert Gaines-Cooper is presently the sole beneficiary and Mrs. Jane Rose Philomene Gaines-Cooper is the protector under the trust.
 Mr. Robert Gaines-Cooper is deemed to be interested in the shares of the Company owned by Bird Island Trust through Venner.